 Defense and National Security

-Congress has no greater responsibility than to provide our military with the training and resources it needs to meet the growing security challenges around the world.
+Congress has no greater responsibility than to provide our military with the training and resources needed to confront the mounting security challenges and threats around the world.
 As a senior member of the House Appropriations Subcommittee on Defense, I am a champion for a strong national defense and returning fiscal discipline to the Pentagon.
-I support a strong military and believe one of my greatest responsibilities is to support a force postured to meet the challenges of the 21st century.
+I will continue to support a strong military well-equipped to face the challenges of the 21st century.

 A long-term debt reduction plan remains the most divisive and elusive issue before Congress.
-In the face of unprecedented budgetary and fiscal challenges, I firmly believe that a broader discussion and debate must take place that includes Medicare and Social Security in the conversation.
-It is imperative that Congress confront the difficult budget decisions now, so that national security programs can continue to be funded at a level that ensures our armed forces are trained and equipped to meet any number of growing national security threats facing the United States.
+In the face of unprecedented budgetary and fiscal challenges, I firmly believe that a broader discussion and debate must take place that includes reforms for mandatory programs, which account for more than two-thirds of annual federal spending.
+Currently growing at an unsustainable rate, it is imperative that Congress confront the difficult budget decisions to not only save mandatory programs like Medicare and Social Security but to ensure national security programs can continue to be funded at an appropriate level.

 Supporting our National Guard and Reserves

-The National Guard provides a broad range of capabilities and is essential to our war fighting strategy.
-The Guard participates in exercises with allied forces, serves as the first line of defense for threats to the homeland and responds to disasters.
-The Reserves provide operational flexibility and strategic depth to combatant commanders as a key part of our national security architecture.
-As world events require, the Guard and Reserve will have a long and enduring role.
+The National Guard provides a broad range of capabilities and is essential to our war fighting strategy by participating in exercises with allied forces, serving as the first line of defense for threats to the homeland and responding to disasters.
+As a key part of our national security architecture, the Army Reserves provide operational flexibility and strategic depth to combatant commanders.
+Indeed, as world events require, the Guard and Reserve will have a long and enduring role.
 I support fairness in pay and benefits for all Guard and Reserve members, their families and retirees as they continue to play an essential role as part of the Total Force.